knowledgepixels/nanopub-registry/NOTES.md

 # Nanopub Registry Notes

+## General Considerations

-## Principles
+### Principles

-- Nanopublications are distributed and decentrally stored in registries
-- Registries discriminate which nanopublications to store based on the creator/pubkey (firstly) and their types (secondly)
+- Registries discriminate which nanopublications to store based on the creator/pubkey and their types
-- Registries apply quotas per creator/pubkey, which can be automatically set or manually configured
+- Registries are configured with quotas per creator/pubkey
 - Registries publicly communicate which creator/pubkey and which types they cover, and the applied quotas
+- Registries regularly check other registries, and load any nanopublications that have a matching creator/pubkey/type and have available quota

-## General Behavior
+### General Behavior

 Content store: